 Step 1: After exfoliation, apply a serum and moisturizer.

 Step 2: Steam the skin to get the skin moistened and warmed up.

 Step 3: Turn off the steam and perform the facial massage (most estheticians do the facial massage AFTER the extractions.)
 When the face is massaged, it also heats up the skin to soften the oil and holds the moisture from the steam in the skin.

 Step 4: Once the massage is done, perform extractions.

 For those estheticians that are reading this, please incorporate facial massages before your extraction routine, as you will have much better results with not only the ability to clean pores but with less redness and discomfort for the client.
-Read about our famous seaweed mask that is used at the end of a facial to calm the skin.

 For my skin care readers, I know it can be difficult to tell an esthetician how to do their job, but maybe there is a nice way to let yours know.
 Perhaps you can let them know that you’ve had facials before and find that it works better for your skin to perform extractions following the facial massage.